kenjyco/base/README.md

 $ repos-commits-not-on-master   # Show commits on an origin branch not on origin/master

 $ repos-commits-since-last-tag  # Show commits since the last tag for each repo

+$ repos-do              # Repeats given command inside each repo found
+                        # (i.e. repos-do 'grep -A 15 requires setup.py && cat requirements.txt)

+$ repos-do-output       # Same as repos-do, but only lists repos when command has output
 ```

 ### The `findit` command